microsoft/live-share/docs/use/vscode.md

 ### Changing participant flag behaviors

 By default, Visual Studio Live Share automatically displays a "flag" next to a participant's cursor on hover, or when they edit, highlight, or move their cursor.
-In some cases you may prefer to change this behavior.
+In some cases, you may prefer to change this behavior.

 Simply **edit settings.json** (File > Preferences > Settings), add one of the following lines, and then restart VS Code: